TiPToP: A Modular Open-Vocabulary Robot Manipulation System That Plans

 \textbf{Grasp Generation.} We use M2T2~\citep{yuan2023m2t2} to predict ranked 6-DoF grasp poses from the full scene point cloud.
 Object-to-grasp association is performed in \S\ref{sec:combining-outputs} using segmentation masks from the \emph{Semantic Branch} (\S\ref{sec:semantic-branch}).
-Because M2T2 reasons over the full scene, its predictions are informed by surrounding geometry, though they are not guaranteed to be collision-free.
+M2T2 reasons over the full scene and makes predictions informed by surrounding geometry, though they are not guaranteed to be collision-free.

 In our illustrative example, M2T2 generates candidate grasps on the trays, one cracker package, and the soda can (Figure~\ref{fig:perception-pipeline}b).
 Note that some objects may not have predicted grasps; in such cases, we fall back to a heuristic 4-DoF grasp sampler in the \emph{planning module} (\S\ref{sec:planning}).
 Having a large set of scene-level candidate grasps at this stage allows the planner to later select appropriate grasps based on task requirements and collision constraints.